swiftlang/swift-evolution/proposals/0000-unicode-for-string-processing.md

 First, we'll discuss the options that let you control a regex's behavior, and then explore the character classes that define the your pattern.

+As detailed below, there are a few differences in defaults between Swift's `Regex` and the typical regex engine.
+In particular:

+- `Regex` matches at the Swift `Character` level, instead of matching Unicode scalars, UTF-16 code units, or bytes.
+A regex that deliberately matches multi-scalar characters may need to switch to Unicode scalar semantics.
+- `Regex` uses "default" word boundaries, instead of "simple" word boundaries.
+A regex that expects `\b` to always match the boundary between a word character (`\w`) and a non-word character (`\W`) may need to switch to simple word boundaries.
+- For multi-line regex literals, extended syntax is automatically enabled, which ignores whitespace both in patterns and within custom character classes.
+To use semantic whitespace, you can temporarily disable extended mode (`(?-x:...)`), quote a section of your pattern (`\Q...\E`), or escape a space explicitly (`a\ b`).

 ### Options

 Options can be enabled and disabled in two different ways: as part of [regex internal syntax][internals], or applied as methods when declaring a `Regex`.
 For example, both of these `Regex`es are declared with case insensitivity: